 1315 (or 1332) tons

 A 3-masted iron barque.
-Per 1 (Norwegian 'doc' file, download file, data, #6 Columbia.
-The listing text is here), 2 (Garb Römer oil painting, Windsbraut), 3 (overdue in 1906), 4 (Miramar, link, you now must be registered to access).
+Per 1 (data re Columbia ex a now dead Norwegian website), 2 (Garb Römer oil painting, Windsbraut), 3 (Colombia overdue in 1906), 4 (Édouard Adam 1885 24x36 in. painting of John Paterson, thanks to MutualArt.com), 5 (Miramar, link, you now must be registered to access).
 68.0 metres long perpendicular to perpendicular, 223 ft.
 1 in., signal letters QWKD, later NGJD & KBLF.
 Built for T. Clark, of Irvine, Scotland.
 The 'T' would seem to mean 'Thomas'.
 There are references to the owner being, in fact, 'Clarke' but see Lloyd's Registers at left.
+And see also the Mercantile Navy Lists of 1880 & 1890 which both list the vessel as registered at Irvine & owned by Thomas Clark of Irvine.
 The vessel made many voyages to Australia.
 A couple of examples.
 On Aug.
 21, 1882 the vessel left Sydney for San Francisco with 700 tons of coal & 200 tons of ballast.
 The vessel arrived at Brisbane, in a damaged condition, on Dec.
 15, 1883 after encountering terrific weather en route.
 It left Port Augusta on Mar.
 26, 1884 for U.K. with 17,083 bags (70,177 bushels) of wheat.
 In 1889, the vessel was sold to C. (Carl) H. H. Winters, of Elsfleth, Bremen, Germany, & renamed Windsbraut ('bride of the wind' in English).
 The vessel traded, it would seem, between Hamburg, Germany, & Australia.
 A cargo to Melbourne, in May 1890, ex Trove.
 The vessel was sold again, in 1903, to 'A/S Colombia', of Tvedestrand, Norway, N. A. Lydersen, of Sundet, Akershus, Norway, the manager, & renamed Colombia.
 In Aug.
 1905, the vessel was nearly driven ashore close to Bell's reef (between Kings Island & the coast of Tasmania) but just scraped clear.
 'Trove' advises that on Jan.
 26 or 27, 1906, (dates differ) the vessel left Wallaroo, South Australia, with a cargo of 16,969 bags of wheat (have also read 1,339 tons), bound for Falmouth.
 The vessel went missing en route.
 With a crew of 15 & the Captain's wife aboard also.
 P. E. Ogvist was the vessel's Captain.
+We thank Ulrik Cappelen for his kind assistance re the above - Ulrik's great-grandfather was N. A. Lydersen, who owned Colombia from 1903 to 1906.
 Can you correct and/or add to the above?
 No.1874

 This section was commenced many months ago, included because in listing a vessel named Ayton built in 1876 by Short Brothers, I found references to an earlier vessel of the same name, built in 1865 by 'Hardie'.